Undergraduate Course Catalog 2016-2017

 What makes the University of New Hampshire (UNH) an outstanding institution?
 Every day, brilliant, dedicated, inventive, hard-working people come together to teach, learn, and discover, always with an entrepreneurial spirit that has made many of our academic and research programs world-class.
 Faculty and students alike are motivated by passion, by a spirit of inquiry, and by a desire to make a difference in the world.

 What makes UNH the "best of both worlds" for undergraduate education?
 We offer students the living and learning environment of a classic New England liberal arts college with the breadth, spirit of discovery, and civic commitment of a major research university.
 This is rare among American institutions of higher education, and students and faculty will tell you it is our greatest asset.

 The University Today

-Founded in 1866 as one of the first land-grant colleges in the nation, the University of New Hampshire today remains true to its original land-grant mission as one of only nine universities in the U.S. to hold land-, sea-, and space-grant charters.
+Founded in 1866 as one of the first land-grant colleges in the nation, the University of New Hampshire today is one of the only universities in the U.S. to hold land-, sea-, and space-grant charters.

 The University comprises the following academic units: the College of Engineering and Physical Sciences; the College of Health and Human Services; the College of Liberal Arts; the College of Life Sciences and Agriculture, which includes the Thompson School of Applied Science; the Peter T. Paul College of Business and Economics; University of New Hampshire at Manchester; the Graduate School; and the University of New Hampshire School of Law in Concord.
 UNH serves more than 12,200 undergraduate and 2,300 graduate students in 100 undergraduate and 70 graduate programs of study.